hannahakhtar/project-2/README.md

     return yourRandomCocktail
   }
 ```
 The variable RandomCocktail was created and set equal to goToRandom so the state could be passed to the RandomCocktail component via the below.
-The goToRandom function was called when the user clicks on the button to generate the random cocktail.
+The goToRandom function is called when the user clicks the 'generate random cocktail' button.

 ```js
   <Link